doosan-robotics/doosan-robot2/README.md

 ```bash
 ros2 launch dsr_launcher2 single_robot_rviz.launch.py model:=a0912 color:=blue
 ```
-##### Run the example script
+##### Run the example scripts
-The robot can be driven by using the example script included in the dsr_example2 package.
+The robot can be driven by using the example scripts included in the dsr_example2 package.
 Check that the controller and robot are connected normally, and enter the command below.
 ```bash
 ros2 run dsr_example2_py dsr_service_motion_basic